sheeshcake/sheeshcake/README.md

 Im Wendale Franz R. Dy and here is my repository feel free to explore!

-- 🔭 I’m currently working on some game that is trash.
+- 🔭 BLABLABLABLABLABLABLABLA.
-- 🌱 I’m currently learning React Native and Flutter for Mobile Development to create android app trash
+- 🌱 BLABLABLABLABLABLABLA!
 <!-- - 🤔 I’m looking for help with someone who can help me. :) -->
 <!-- - ⚡ Fun fact: im dumb -->